This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to the recovery room or your hospital room, which may be in intensive care.
-Caregivers will check you often, and you may be on monitors that your caregivers watch outside your room.
-Do not get out of bed until your caregiver says it is OK.
+Healthcare providers will check you often, and you may be on monitors that your healthcare providers watch outside your room.
+Do not get out of bed until your healthcare provider says it is OK.
 A bandage may cover your stitches or staples to keep the area clean and dry.
 The bandage will also help to prevent infection.
-A caregiver may remove the bandage soon after your surgery to check the area.
+A healthcare provider may remove the bandage soon after your surgery to check the area.

 This is an area where your family and friends can wait until you are able to have visitors.
 Ask your visitors to provide a way to reach them if they leave the waiting area.